-Figure G.1.6 below provides a more detailed view of example flows of emergency alert information, where the station is originating emergency content, from its own sources.
+Figure G.1.6 provides a more detailed view of example flows of emergency alert information, where a station originates emergency content from its own sources.
 This content could include emergency messaging, emergency news, multimedia, or other urgent content/information.